pnp/script-samples/scripts/spo-deploy-install-update-spfx-hubsite-associatedsites/README.md

 plugin: add-to-gallery
 ---

-# Deploys and Installs SharePoint Framework (SPFx) solutions to Hub Site and Associated Sites
+# Deploys and Installs SharePoint Framework (SPFx) solutions to Hub Site and Associated Sites using Site Collection App Catalog

 ## Summary

 At the time of submitting this script sample there is no concept of a hub site app catalog.
 However you may want to install or upgrade a SPFx solution to all sites within a hub for example all sites linked to the intranet hub.
-This sample is applicable for a SPFx solution that needs to be deployed and upgraded across all sites in a hub.
+This sample is applicable for a SPFx solution that needs to be deployed and upgraded across all sites in a hub using Site Collection App Catalog.

 ![Example Screenshot](assets/example.png)